RuminantFarmSystems/RuFaS/flake8_instructions.md

 ## Installing Flake8 Locally

+To get started, first make sure that your virtual environment is activated.
-To get started, install flake8 locally by opening an interactive shell or terminal and run this command:
+Then install flake8 locally by opening an interactive shell or terminal and run this command:

     python<version> -m pip install flake8